mvlchallenge/mvl_toolkit/readme.md

 ### Submit to EvalAI

 We recommend you to submit the file using CLI.
-Find more details on [EvalAI](https://eval.ai/web/challenges/challenge-page/1906/) website.
+You should [participate](https://eval.ai/web/challenges/challenge-page/1906/participate) in adavance to submit.

 ```bash
 # Install evalai-cli